 3. Open a contract termination charge number for selected use by those who are associated with the termination to charge related time and expenses for ceasing work, inventorying material, supporting a termination proposal, dealing with suppliers, handling special requests or other direct efforts to cease work.
 It makes no difference whether the individuals are direct or indirect in their normal time keeping.
 This special accounting charge number will be utilized to record the cost to your firm for terminating the contract and proposing a settlement to the government.

-IV.
+III.
 TERMINATION FOR DEFAULT

 A termination for default rises from standard clause(s) in your contract that give the government the right to unilaterally terminate the contractor if the contractor fails to perform according to the specified terms.
 The contractor is generally not entitled to any payment for the unfinished part of the contract and, instead, may be liable for (1) repayment of monies advanced, (2) liquidated and other damages and (3) excess cost incurred by the government in completing the contact under a new contractor.
 Please see the following link for applicable clauses: